robvanmieghem/gominer/README.md

 - *ERROR fetching work - Get http://localhost:9980/miner/headerforwork: dial tcp 127.0.0.1:9980: connection refused*

   Make sure `siad` is running

+- What is `siad`?

+  Check the sia documentation

+- I don't know how to set up siad or the sia UI wallet, how do I do that?

+  Check the sia documentation.

 - *Is there a windows executable download?*

   No: https://github.com/robvanmieghem/gominer/issues/5

+- I don't know how to get it working, can you help me please please please ?

+  Everyone has his price, make me an offer I can't refuse.

 ## Support development